idaholab/malamute/doc/content/tutorials/efas/introduction/concluding_remarks.md

 ### Conclusion

 As mentioned in the beginning of this tutorial, temperature distribution as a function of die geometry is crucial in the EFAS process.
 A thicker die wall thickness led to a lower temperature on the die wall, and thus a lower overall temperature on the powder casing.
-A die wall being too thin caused an ineffective management of temperature gradients, as shown in ([!cite](Preston20243dprinted)).
+A die wall being too thin caused an ineffective management of temperature gradients, as shown in the journal article at the beginning of this tutorial.
 It is therefore essential to optimize the die wall thickness to ensure consistent heating and the integrity of the sintering process.

 We successfully performed a basic one-factor study involving a parametric analysis, limiting the independent variable to five different die wall thicknesses (e.g., 5 mm, 10 mm, 13.875 mm, 20 mm, 25 mm).